-We welcome larger organised groups to enjoy the gardens at Mothecombe by appointment only.
-Please contact the office for more information on this.
+We welcome larger organised groups (of 10 or more) to enjoy the gardens at Mothecombe by appointment only.
+Anne Mildmay-White is also offering organised tours of Mothecombe House for groups of 10 or more by appointment only.
+For more information on either please call the Flete office.

 Mothecombe Gardens lie at the mouth of the Erme estuary, surrounded by the Flete Estate.
 You approach the garden through the hamlet of Mothecombe, which consists of fifteen thatched estate cottages.
 It is like stepping back in time.